macarenasev/Exploring-Correlation-Students-Performance/readme.md

-There are almost twice of students that haven't completed the course.
+There are almost twice as many students who have not completed the course.

 ### 2.1.4.
 Lunch Plan Influence <a class="anchor" id="lunch-plan-influence"></a>